kartik-v/bootstrap-fileinput/CHANGE.md

 5. (enh #154): Code cleanup and restructure for JS lint changes (using JSHint Code cleanup library).
 6. (enh #155): Allow display of long file names without spaces/word breaks.
 7. (enh #156): Fix reset of file stack for various upload modes (single, batch async and batch sync).
+8. (enh #157): Upload progress bar styling enhancements.
+    - Allow upload progress bar css class to be configurable
+    - Create and allow two different styles/css classes for progress bar
+       - `progressClass`: styling for progress bar when upload is in process
+       - `progressCompleteClass`: styling for progress bar when upload is complete

 version 4.1.6
 =============